-- par is a sweat-inducing 71.
+- Golf de St-François (Guadeloupe; © 590/88-41-87): Six of its 18 holes are ringed with water traps, the winds are devilishly unpredictable, and the par is a sweat-inducing 71.
 This fearsome course displays the wit and skill of its designer, Robert Trent Jones, Sr. Most of the staff is multilingual, and because the course is owned by the local municipality, it's a lot less snobby than you might expect.
 See p.
-342. - The Tryall Club (Montego Bay, Jamaica; © 800/238-5290 in the U.S., or 876/956-5660): This is the finest golf course on an island known for its tricky breezes.
-The site occupied by The Tryall Club was once the home of one of Jamaica's best-known sugar plantations, the only remnant of which is a ruined waterwheel.
+355. - The Tryall Club (Montego Bay, Jamaica; (2) 876/956-5660): This is the finest golf course on an island known for its tricky breezes.
+The site occupied by the Tryall Club was once the home of one of Jamaica's bestknown sugar plantations, the only remnant of which is a ruined waterwheel.
 The promoters of Johnnie Walker Scotch, who know a lot about golfing, use this place for their most prestigious competition.
-In winter, the course is usually open only to guests of The Tryall Club.
+In winter, the course is usually open only to guests of the Tryall Club.
 See p.
-363. - Wyndham Rose Hall Resort & Country Club (Rose Hill, Jamaica; © 800/996-3426 in the U.S., or 876/953-2650): This is one of the top five courses in the world, even though it faces tough competition in Montego Bay.
-The signature hole is 8, which doglegs onto a promontory and a green that thrusts about 183m (600 ft.) into the sea.
-The back nine,
+383.